Bebe's Kids

 Bebe's Kids (/ˈbeɪbeɪ/ BAY-bay; also marketed as Robin Harris' Bebe's Kids) is a 1992 American adult animated comedy film produced by Hyperion Studio for Paramount Pictures.
 Directed by Bruce W. Smith in his directorial debut, it is based on a stand-up routine created by comedian Robin Harris.
 Harris died two years prior to the film's release; in the film, he is voiced by Faizon Love in his acting debut.
 As the first animated film to feature an entirely African-American main cast, it co-stars Vanessa Bell Calloway, Marques Houston, Nell Carter and Tone Lōc.

 Originally released theatrically on July 31, 1992, by Paramount Pictures, Bebe's Kids was a critical and commercial failure.
 Although its animation was praised, critics found fault with its story, screenplay and humor.
 Bebe's Kids grossed $8.4 million at the box office against a budget of $10 million, becoming a box office bomb.
-Despite this, it spawned a video game of the same name two years later, which was likewise panned by critics.
+Despite this, it has developed a cult following, and spawned a video game of the same name two years later.